firstred/postnl-api-php/docs/authentication.rst

             false,            // Sandbox = false, meaning we are now using the live environment PostNL::MODE_REST // We are going to use the REST API (default) );

+    You might have noticed that several different ways have been used to instantiate an object.
+More information about this can be found in the :ref:`object instantiation` section.

 The PostNL client constructor accepts a few options: